Where Big 12 schools rank

 Location: Manhattan, Kansas

 Kansas State University traces its roots back to Bluemont Central College, which opened in 1858.
 Bluemont became Kansas State Agricultural College in 1863.
 The current name was adopted in 1959.
-Team names would also change over the years, shifting from Aggies to Wildcats in 1915.
+Team names also changed over the years, shifting from Aggies to Wildcats in 1915.
 Early sports programs included men’s basketball, baseball and football.
 Female students attempted to establish a basketball program in 1902 but were denied the opportunity to play intercollegiate games.
-Women’s basketball was finally added 66 years later in 1968.
+Women’s basketball was finally added in 1968.

 Learn more about Kansas State University.